How to Compost and How it Works

 by Dan Eskelson on Apr 28, 2012

 You could live a long time on bacon, doughnuts and vitamin pills, but nobody would ever mistake you for a healthy person.
 Yet many gardeners feed their gardens a similar diet—chemical fertilizer and little else.
 While such a diet can produce remarkable short-term growth, it can seriously stress your plants.
 Fertilizers set up a rich/poor nutrition cycle and, like humans eating junk food, a garden's health ultimately suffers.
-To help plants grow steadily and fight off pests and disease, you must feed the soil.
-Think of compost as health food for your garden.
+To help plants grow steadily and fight off pests and diseases, you must feed the soil.
+Think of compost as a health food for your garden.

 Step by Step Composting

 1. Contain it.

 You can just pile things on the ground, but a wood, wire or plastic bin encloses enough material to get a pile cooking.
 In composting, as in nuclear fission, a critical mass is required to generate heat.
 The ideal shape and size for a compost pile is a cube about 4 feet per side. anything less than 3 feet will never really get going.
 Dark containers designed specifically for composting retain solar heat and also allow daily turning, which hastens the breakdown of materials.

 after you've gathered your compost materials, cut or break them into pieces—the smaller the better.
 Chopping up compost materials makes it easier for bacteria to get in and do their work.
 Hardcore gardeners often keep materials in "holding" piles until they can be chopped, chipped or shredded, and a chipper/shredder can be very helpful indeed.
 If you can't do this by machine, try a mattock or spade.
 Spread the chopped materials in layers 3 to 5 inches thick.